 Slurp Up Oysters at Half Shell raw Bar

+The Half Shell Raw Bar is rated as one of the best Key West seafood restaurants.
+Set along the harborfront on the historical seafront, they serve fresh food and plenty of shellfish.
 We had to order a dozen oysters and were surprised by how large and tasty they were.
-They are also the only seafood restaurant in Key West that owns its own fish market – so you know you are getting the freshest catch!
+They are also the only seafood restaurant in Key West that owns its fish market – so you know you are getting the freshest catch!

 Stay at Oceans Edge Marina and Resort

-The oceanfront rooms all have a balcony, high-speed WiFi, and large flat-screen television.
+The oceanfront rooms all have a balcony, high-speed WiFi, and a large flat-screen television.
 The rooms are larger than average and decorated with modern beach decor.
 We stayed three nights here and never wanted to leave!

-When planning out your Florida Key road trip, you may realize that there are only a plethora of hotels and accommodation options in Key Largo and Key West.
-That’s not to say there aren’t places to stay on other parts of the Keys, but there are fewer options.
-Both Islamorada and Marathon have numerous options, and then there are a few hotels and resorts on the Keys.
+When planning your road trip, you may realize that most hotels and rental options are in Key Largo and Key West.
+That’s not to say there aren’t places to stay in other parts of the Keys, but fewer options exist.
+Islamorada and Marathon have numerous options, and a few hotels and resorts are on the other Keys.
+I would suggest staying a few nights based out of Key Largo at Baker’s Cay, spending one night in Islamorada or Marathon, and staying three nights in Key West for the complete Florida Keys experience.

 I would highly suggest looking at options for flying into either Miami or Key West and flying out of the opposite, making your road trip one way; sometimes, it can work out better and not cost much more!
 We flew into Miami, rented a one-way car rental for cheaper than a round-trip car rental, and flew out of Key West.